morganmayday/tayen-core/magic/dexterity-spells.md

 IV: Damage capped at 9, 40ft-120ft range.
 Ignores all +Evade from cover.
 Any excess damage is converted to a 1-for-1 penalty on the next roll the target makes this scene, and if the damage drops the target, burns all their Grit, _or_ the penalty is -8 or higher, refunds up to 5 spin and, once per scene, the minor action used to cast this spell.

-__Be Precise?__
+__NameTBD (Be Precise)__

+Free action, variable, N/A, 4 spin, rectory (I/III)/revery (II/IV)
 - Buff to dexterity checks for the duration?
 - morgan note: this would be the perfect place for any like Arcane Hand thingies
 - luke note: tbh this feels like drone-strike and telepathy stuff?? like in the form of you shoot something and you can a) make it homing or b) manually control it

 Soapy Draft [spin and actions and shit to work out]

-I: You can telekinetically move one object at a time within 30ft for [duration].
+I: You can telekinetically move one object at a time within 30ft for the scene, or until your concentration is broken.
 All checks with this have a -3 [5?] penalty.

 II: You mentally convey a silent message to a person within earshot, they may respond briefly.